-in code depending on R(>= 3.6.2).
+(where size_t applies to version 8 and later).
+We could re-write that portably in C as in code depending on $R(\geq 3.6.2)$.
 For earlier versions of R we could just assume that msg is NUL-terminated (not guaranteed, but people have been getting away with it for many years), so the complete C side might be